 Marine pollution, specifically caused by plastic, is one of the grave perils faced by our ocean.
 Plastics is not biodegradable nor recyclable and are hazardous.
-In 2019, the Branch embarked on a campaign to ban single-use plastics nationwide by 2021, effected by winning a key lawsuit that compels the National Solid Waste Management Commission to carry out their legal obligation to issue a list of non-environmentally acceptable products and packaging materials which includes single-use plastics.
+In 2019, the Branch embarked on a campaign to ban single-use plastics nationwide by 2021, effected by winning a key lawsuit that compels the National Solid Waste Management Commission (Commission) to carry out their legal obligation to issue a list of non-environmentally acceptable products and packaging materials which includes single-use plastics.

-Working with our allies in the Break Free from Plastic coalition, the Branch will persuade local governments to enact resolutions supporting a national ban on single-use plastics through its inclusion in the list of environmentally unsound products and packaging and enact ordinances banning single use plastics in their jurisdiction.
+The Branch has persuaded more than 40 local governments to enact resolutions supporting a national ban on single-use plastics through its inclusion in the list of environmentally unsound products and packaging and enact ordinances banning single use plastics in their jurisdiction.